AhmedFrz/Final-Project/README.md

 ## FINAL PROJECT - SEGMENT 1.

-## Selected Topic:

-The Effects of COVID-19 on the Global Macroeconomy.
+### Topic: The Effects of COVID-19 on the Global Macroeconomy.

 ## Reason Why They Selected Their Topic: